steemcoding/steemcoding.github.io/README.md

-# Welcome to CodingManG Pages
+# Welcome to CodingMan Pages

 ##  The current page is being edited.